pesummary/pesummary/docs/core/bounded_kdes.rst

 this, we require a bounded KDE.

 There are a number of ways to take into account the bounded nature of the distribution.
+The common methods include:
+- Reflective: Making the boundaries reflective, i.e. the derivative is zero at the boundary.
-The common methods include treating the boundary as being reflective, meaning that the derivative on the boundary is 0, and transforming to new coordinates where your PDF does not have a boundary and looks reasonably Gaussian, since then the `scipy.stats.gaussian_kde` will have an easier time representing it.
+- Transform: Where the values are transformed to new coordinates in which the PDF does not have a boundary and looks close to Gaussian.
+This makes it easier for `scipy.stats.gaussian_kde` to represent the distribution.

 `pesummary` handles bounded KDEs through the `pesummary.core.plots.bounded_1d_kde` module.
 Below is an example which shows a distribution which is bounded in the